$h \to \Upsilon \gamma$ Decay: Smoking Gun Signature of Wrong-Sign $hb\bar{b}$ Coupling: Possible modification to indirect diagram

 for which the $h \to \Upsilon \gamma$ branching ratio is

 The branching ratio due to wrong-sign solution is (from Eq. \eqref{eq:wrong})

-which is still larger by approximately one order of magnitude compared to the maximum possible enhancement through any indirect diagram, see Fig. \ref{fig:UpGerr}.\\ The variation to $ \Gamma(h \to\gamma\gamma) $ that can bring about the largest negative change in the $h \to \Upsilon \gamma$ decay width within experimental constraints on $ \mu_{\gamma\gamma} $ observed in the calculations in the sections above is in the case of a new up-type quark at mass $ 1012 $ GeV and coupling $ g_{hT} = 3.34 $.\\ For these mass and coupling values,
+which is still larger by more than one order of magnitude compared to the wrong-sign solution, see Fig. \ref{fig:UpGerr}.\\ The variation to $ \Gamma(h \to\gamma\gamma) $ that can bring about the largest negative change in the $h \to \Upsilon \gamma$ decay width within experimental constraints on $ \mu_{\gamma\gamma} $ observed in the calculations in the sections above is in the case of a new up-type quark at mass $ 753 $ GeV and coupling $ g_{hT} = 1.91 $.\\ For these mass and coupling values,

 for which the $h \to \Upsilon \gamma$ branching ratio is

 The branching ratio in SM is (from Table \ref{tab:rare})